SELab-2/OSOC-1/docs/documentation_standards.md

 The [C4](https://c4model.com/) model is a loose and simple model to document projects in multiple levels.
 We will only be using the first (System Context diagram) and second (Container diagram) levels to have a high level overview of the architecture.
 Take a look at the link for a detailed explanation.
+To create these diagrams, you could use a website like [draw.io](https://app.diagrams.net/).